cloudfoundry/bbs/doc/defining-lrps.md

 ##### `Monitor` [optional]

 If provided, Diego will monitor the long running processes encoded in `Action` by periodically invoking the `Monitor` action.
 If the `Monitor` action returns succesfully (exit status code 0), the container is deemed "healthy", otherwise the container is deemed "unhealthy".
-Monitoring is quite flexible in Diego and is outlined in more detail [below](#monitoring-health).
+Monitoring is quite flexible in Diego and is outlined in more detail [here](lrps.md#monitoring-health).

 ##### `StartTimeoutMs` [required]